hotosm/osm-export-tool/README.md

 # Get involved!

 This is the source code for the web service available at [export.hotosm.org](https://export.hotosm.org).
 If you would like to export OSM data offline without using the web site, you can access the separate command line tool and Python Library.
-This repository is at [github.com/osm-export-tool-python](https://github.com/hotosm/osm-export-tool-python). *NOTE: as of 8/2019, this project is not integrated into the web service yet.*
+This repository is at [github.com/osm-export-tool-python](https://github.com/hotosm/osm-export-tool-python).

 ## How to report a problem or bug